Michelle-Hung/Kinder-Frontend/README.md

 ### How to create a vue3 project
 Step1. install yarn or npm

-Step2. create a repo on github
+Step2. create a repo on github and clone

 Step3. install vue cli
 ```